jpolley/WebdriverIO_v5_TypeScript/README.md

 # Reporters
 This projects uses both the [spec-reporter](https://webdriver.io/docs/spec-reporter.html) and [allure-reporter](https://webdriver.io/docs/allure-reporter.html).
 The spec reporter offers great feedback when running from terminal and the allure reporter provides you with a nice report and screenshots that are automatically attached to failed tests.
 After running your the tests, run `npm run report` to generate the allure report.
 It's nifty.

+Allure Overview:
 ![allure](https://github.com/jpolley/WebdriverIO_v5_TypeScript/blob/master/src/assets/allure.png)

+Example of failed test with screenshot:
 ![screenshot](https://github.com/jpolley/WebdriverIO_v5_TypeScript/blob/master/src/assets/screenshot.png)

 ## Acknowledgements